Jimmy062006/ESIClient.Dotcore/docs/FactionWarfareApi.md

 List of the top corporations in faction warfare

-Top 10 leaderboard of corporations for kills and victory points separated by total, last week and yesterday.  - --  This route expires daily at 11:05
+Top 10 leaderboard of corporations for kills and victory points separated by total, last week and yesterday  - --  This route expires daily at 11:05

 ### Example
 ```csharp